Adriqun/C-CPP-SDL2/Sorting  C/README.md

 ##Introduction
 Console application based on **eleven** sorting algorithms :books:.
-I wrote it in C-language to keep the speed.

 ##How it works
-You have to write **one** number between 1-45 000 000, don't worry about mistake programm care about exceptions.
+You have to write **one** number between 1-45 000 000, don't worry about mistakes because application care about exceptions.
 If you wrote a number you will see the time of each sorting algorithms.

 Linux